Find out about short-term and longer-term housing options if you're an EU citizen living in the UK.

 You also need to decide whose name the tenancy agreement will be in.
 This has a big impact on your rights, so it's very important to understand the arrangements.

-With a few exceptions, single people under 35 can only claim housing benefit for a room in shared accommodation.
+With a few exceptions, single people under 35 can only get benefits to cover the rent for a room in shared accommodation.

 Buying a home